Zokka-Dev/zokka-compiler/README.md

 ## Publishing Packages

-**The Zelm package repository currently disables publishing to it.
-If you set up your own instance of the Elm package server, you should be able to publish to it just fine with Zelm**.
+**The Zokka package repository currently disables publishing to it.
+If you set up your own instance of the Elm package server, you should be able to publish to it just fine with Zokka**.

-The `zelm publish` command is a bit different from `elm publish`.
+The `zokka publish` command is a bit different from `elm publish`.
 It takes a mandatory argument, which is the URL of the package repository (running an instance of the Elm package repository server) you wish to publish to.

-**Zelm is hard-coded to disallow publishing to the https://package.elm-lang.org/ package repository to preserve the integrity of the standard Elm repository**.
-While Zelm packages could depend on packages that do not exist in the standard Elm repository, this is not the most important reason we disallow publishing to the standard Elm repository, since there are ways we could detect this and just selectively disallow those cases.
-The biggest reason is that the Zelm compiler may include bug fixes for Elm compiler crashes, which means that if we want to make sure that a Zelm-published package on the standard Elm package repository is usable in a vanilla Elm project, we must replicate all of the Elm compiler's bugs, which goes against one of the goals of Zelm.
-Otherwise we could end up with a Zelm-published package that causes a compiler crash when used in a vanilla Elm project.
+**Zokka is hard-coded to disallow publishing to the https://package.elm-lang.org/ package repository to preserve the integrity of the standard Elm repository**.
+While Zokka packages could depend on packages that do not exist in the standard Elm repository, this is not the most important reason we disallow publishing to the standard Elm repository, since there are ways we could detect this and just selectively disallow those cases.
+The biggest reason is that the Zokka compiler may include bug fixes for Elm compiler crashes, which means that if we want to make sure that a Zokka-published package on the standard Elm package repository is usable in a vanilla Elm project, we must replicate all of the Elm compiler's bugs, which goes against one of the goals of Zokka.
+Otherwise we could end up with a Zokka-published package that causes a compiler crash when used in a vanilla Elm project.

-**If you wish to publish a package developed with Zelm to the standard Elm package repository, take advantage of bidirectional compatibility and use the standard Elm binary instead to publish the package**.
-Assuming you are not using packages from non-stanard repositories, this should be a drop-in substitution (file a bug in Zelm if this is not the case!).
-You can still use Zelm while developing your package so that you can enjoy Zelm's improved error messages and other small quality of life improvements, but you are also thereby guaranteed that whatever you publish on https://package.elm-lang.org/ is usable by other Elm developers.
+**If you wish to publish a package developed with Zokka to the standard Elm package repository, take advantage of bidirectional compatibility and use the standard Elm binary instead to publish the package**.
+Assuming you are not using packages from non-stanard repositories, this should be a drop-in substitution (file a bug in Zokka if this is not the case!).
+You can still use Zokka while developing your package so that you can enjoy Zokka's improved error messages and other small quality of life improvements, but you are also thereby guaranteed that whatever you publish on https://package.elm-lang.org/ is usable by other Elm developers.